-To train our Q_G and Q_A models, we used two factoid question answering datasets: SQuAD-v2 (Rajpurkar et al., 2018) and NewsQA (Trischler et al., 2016).
-Such datasets are composed of (paragraph, question, answer) triplets.
-SQuAD-v2 provides unanswerable questions, while NewsQA is composed of news articles, corresponding to our summarization domain.
-Note that QG can be seen as the dual task for QA.
-Any QA dataset can be reversed into a QG dataset, by switching the generation target from the answer to the question.
+To train our $Q_G$ and $Q_A$ models, we used the SQuAD-v2 (Rajpurkar et al., 2018) factoid question answering dataset: it is composed of (paragraph, question, answer) triplets, and includes unanswerable questions.
+Note that QG can be seen as the dual task for QA: any QA dataset can be used for QG by switching the generation target from the answer to the question.